-In August we will be closer to home with Neville Shute’s A Town Like Alice.
+In August we will be closer to home with Nevil Shute’s A Town Like Alice.
 Shute had just moved to Australia when he published this book in 1950.
 Do you know which Aussie town is the model for Willstown in the novel?
 What does Shute have to say about the position of women in that era, and how does he celebrate entrepreneurship and a sense of community?

 Purchase the complete Literary Readers Guide (just $4)